Famine in India: Ancient, medieval and pre-colonial India

 The Tughlaq Dynasty under Muhammad bin Tughluq held power during the famine centered on Delhi in 1335–1342 (which is reported to have killed thousands).
 Busy and faced with a difficult situation, the Tughluq couldn't properly address the famine.
 Pre-colonial famines in the Deccan included the Damajipant famine of 1460 and the famines starting in 1520 and 1629.
 The Damajipant famine is said to have caused ruin both in the northern and southern parts of the Deccan.
 Abd al-Qadir Badayuni claims to have witnessed cannibalism in Hindustan in a famine in 1555.

-The 1629-1632 famine in the Deccan and Gujarat, was one of the greatest in India's history.
+The 1629–32 famine in the Deccan and Gujarat was one of the worst in India's history.
 In the first 10 months of 1631 an estimated 3 million perished in Gujarat and one million in the Deccan.
 Eventually, the famine killed not only the poor but the rich as well.
 More famines hit the Deccan in 1655, 1682 and 1884.
-Another famine in 1702–1704 killed over two million people.
-The oldest famine in Deccan with local documentation sufficiently well-preserved for analytical study is the Doji bara famine of 1791–1792.
-Relief was provided by the ruler, the Peshwa Sawai Madhavrao II, in the form of imposing restrictions on export of grain and importing rice in large quantities from Bengal via private trading, however the evidence is often too scanty to judge the 'real efficacy of relief efforts' in the Mughal period.
+In Vikrami Samwat 1720/1663 AD, again, there was a failure of rain in the whole of Rajasthan.
+This year numerous people died in Marwar and the prices of the grain rose very high.
+The price of grain is recorded but it is not comparable with other years.
+Rathora-ri-khyat, no. 5, part I. The Jain traveller notes that not only prices went up but the grain was just not to be had.
+Cattle perished in great numbers.
+In 1664 the rains were normal in Rajasthan but there was a local famine in Sojhat.
+Not only large numbers migrated, but many were sold away as well.
+Saint Gairbdas Ji has also described about this great famine in his Amar Granth Sahib that even Princes of Delhi had to struggle for food.